 9. Visit Puerto De la Cruz and explore the historical town!

 Puerto de la Cruz used to be a small fishermen’s village in the North of the island that due to increasing trade is now one of the island’s biggest cities.
 Nowadays, it has many big hotels and resorts.
 But if you want to have it a little bit quieter you can go to the old part of the city, which consists of beautiful colourful houses and narrow streets.
 You will be surprised by the contrast between the old town and the hotel resorts by the beach.
 I am sure you have seen the colourful ‘Agatha Christie’ stairs if you have researched Puerto de la Cruz before.
-It is a tribute to the writer who visited the island in the 1920s and fell in love it.
+It is a tribute to the writer who visited the island in the 1920s and fell in love with it.

 I wrote a complete blog post about what you can do in Puerto de la Cruz that you can find here.
 (I even tell you what our favourite sunset place is!)